DOKU MCP Server

 Introduction

 Model Context Protocol (MCP) is a technical framework that empowers AI systems to communicate and interact with external platforms and services.
-Through MCP, AI models like ChatGPT can efficiently connect with payment systems, enabling tasks such as payment processing and transaction management via a unified protocol.
+Through MCP, AI models (e.g. GPT-4o, Sonnet 4, etc.) can efficiently connect with payment systems, enabling tasks such as payment processing and transaction management via a unified protocol.
 This streamlined connection allows for the creation of automated payment flows with minimal configuration.

 Integrating via MCP (vs only providing classic REST / SDK APIs) offers several advantages — especially as AI, agents, and intelligent assistants proliferate.